 Call me Blonde Blythe--it's not my real name, but I've kind of adopted it.
 Some folks call me Blythe, and some just call me Blonde.
 I'll answer to either one--lol! ;-)

 I like all sorts of things: Blythe dolls, hippie girls, owls, fairies, frogs, ballerinas, mermaids, genies, Alice in Wonderland, witches, pin-ups, cats, Boston terriers, flappers, pumpkins, ghosts, butterflies, paisleys, bright colors, whimsy, Victorian homes, and much, much more.
 These things that make me happy somehow manage to make their way into my paintings, so that you can enjoy them too! :)

-This is my very own book (I am the author).
 Big Eye Art: Resurrected and Transformed is the first book on the market to address the resurgence of big eye art.
 This stunning volume presents the big eye work of 22 incredible artists in an array of styles, and all with their unique visions of what big eye art should look like.
-In this 222 page big eye delight, you will find Blythe dolls, fairies, mermaids, anime characters, tattoo art, surreal art, Gothic art, animal art, and more!
+In this 222 page big eye delight, you will find Blythe dolls, fairies, mermaids, anime characters, tattoo art, surreal art, Gothic art, animal art, creature art, gamer art, and more!
 Inspirational biographies of each artist is included in addition to website and contact info.